 Configure the connection for the InsightIDR plugin.

-- Give the connection a unique and identifiable name, select the orchestrator the plugin should run on, and choose the InsightIDR plugin from the list.
+- Give the connection a unique and identifiable name, select where the plugin should run, and choose the InsightIDR plugin from the list.
 If it’s not available, import the plugin from the Installed Plugins tab.

 Configure your InsightIDR credentials.

 - In the API Key field, select credentials to an existing InsightIDR account or enter the API Key for a newly created InsightIDR API user.